-It is important to point out that most of the co-benefits and side effects depend on the Swedish context and are not necessarily transferable to Germany, but depend on technological, economic and legal conditions17.
+It is important to point out that most of the co-benefits and side effects depend on the Swedish context and are not necessarily transferable to Germany, but depend on technological, economic and legal conditions.
 For example, an expansion of bioenergy to the degree in Sweden would likely be unfeasible in Germany, limiting the negative impacts.
 Conversely, a stronger reliance on electricity would not convey the same co-benefits as in Sweden given the large share of coal generation with significant negative health consequences.
-We return to this issue in section 0.
+We return to this issue in section Error!
+Reference source not found..

-4.4.
-Success factors and challenges
+4.4 Success factors and challenges